 Speech and Language Pathology

-The Division of Speech and Language Pathology (SLP) at Binghamton University aspires to prepare speech and language professionals who will improve the quality of life for children, adolescents and adults dealing with communication and swallowing disorders in the Southern Tier, New York state and throughout the nation.
+Binghamton University's Division of Speech and Language Pathology educates future speech and language professionals who will improve the quality of life for children, adolescents and adults dealing with communication and swallowing disorders.

 Speech and Language Pathology